 - Bali Tree Top Adventure Park – Zipline park for kids aged 4+

 - Island Tour with Snorkelling

 - White Water Rafting – kids aged 5+

 - Turtle Release Kuta Beach

-As a guide, try to stick to the most popular looking restaurants and bars.
+As a guide, try to stick to the most popular-looking restaurants and bars.
 Children are welcomed, and you will find most local restaurants have a kids menu readily available.
-We were spoilt for choice on our holiday with a plethora of restaurants and bars within walking distance from our hotel or a very short drive from our villas.
+We were spoilt for choice on our holiday with a plethora of restaurants and bars within walking distance of our hotel or a very short drive from our villas.
 If you get stuck, it’s always a good idea to ask for recommendations from the locals or the staff at your hotel.

 Jimbaran is beachfront perfection and certainly one of the most popular places to dine, having front row seats to the breathtaking sunsets of Bali simply cannot be beaten!
 Restaurant options along this strip are plentiful, and your biggest issue will be deciding which one!

 - Trip Canvas shares ten family-friendly restaurants in Bali.

 - Bali for Families has a great list of restaurants to eat out in Bali with kids.

 Have you been to Bali with your family?
 I would love to know what made you pick Bali for your holiday.